-7. Discussion: How toSummarize (Basic Rules)
+7. Discussion: How to Summarize (Basic Rules)

-One or more interactive elements has been excluded from this version of the text.
-You can view them online here: https://library.achievingthedream.org/ monroecccollegecomp/?p=24
+An interactive or media element has been excluded from this version of the text.
+You can view it online here: https://library.achievingthedream.org/ monroecccollegecomp/?p=24

 Two options for viewable/printable reference guides below: Download color guide here.
 Download B&W guide here.